Boise State vs. Utah State NCAA Football Odds, Plays and Insights | September 25, 2021

-The Boise State Broncos (1-2, 0-0 MWC) are 9-point favorites when they visit the Utah State Aggies (3-0, 0-0 MWC) in conference action on Saturday, September 25, 2021 at Merlin Olsen Field at Maverik Stadium.
-The over/under is 70 for this matchup.
+The Boise State Broncos (1-2, 0-0 MWC) visit the Utah State Aggies (3-0, 0-0 MWC) on Saturday, September 25, 2021 in matchup between MWC rivals at Merlin Olsen Field at Maverik Stadium.
+Utah State is a 9-point underdog.
+The over/under is 70 in this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.